GETTING OUR ECONOMY MOVING AGAIN

 I believe the federal government spends too much, taxes too much and is carrying too much debt.
 My record is one of consistently voting to reduce government expenditures so that capital stays available for savings and investment by the private sector.

+1 “Prune and Grow,” editorial column, The New York Times, June 11, 2010, David Brooks.
 2 “White House Knot: Add Jobs but Don’t Add to Deficit,” news article, The Wall Street Journal, Deborah Soloman, June 11, 2010.